susam/dotfiles/common-setup.md

  1. Go to *Options (about:preferences)* > *General*.
  2. Set *When Firefox starts* to *Show a blank page*.

+Configure Firefox to always open a blank page in new tabs.

+ 1. Create a new tab by clicking the plus sign in the tab bar.
+ 2. Click the gear icon in the top-right corner of the new tab.
+ 3. Select *Show blank page*.

 Configure Firefox to never save logins.

  1. Go to *Options (about:preferences)* > *Security*.